LinaSachuk/The-Data-Science-Course-2022-Complete-Data-Science-Bootcamp/README.md

 Why learn it?

 This course doesn’t just give you the tools you need but teaches you how to use them.
 Statistics trains you to think like a scientist.

+4. Python

+Python is a relatively new programming language and, unlike R, it is a general-purpose programming language.
+You can do anything with it!
+Web applications, computer games and data science are among many of its capabilities.
+That’s why, in a short space of time, it has managed to disrupt many disciplines.
+Extremely powerful libraries have been developed to enable data manipulation, transformation, and visualisation.
+Where Python really shines however, is when it deals with machine and deep learning.